peymanmortazavi/Hangout/README.md

 Execution
 =========
 To run and test this program, you must have XCode 6 and iOS Simulator installed.
 Open Frontend2.xcodeproj in XCode and build the project.
 This will successfully launch the app in the iOS Simulator.
-The Backend is continuously running on a Windows Azure server.
+The Backend is continuously running on a Windows Azure server at chil.cloudapp.net.
-// I NEED THE WINDOWS AZURE DEPLOYMENT IP/URL, OR ADD IT YOURSELF IN HangoutAPIClient.swift